10 Unimaginable Destinations: The Definitive Guide

 Grand Tsingy, Madagascar

-In keeping with the island’s unique geography and natural features, Grand Tsingy is a truly remarkable location featuring the distinctive “stone forests” of Madagascar.
+In keeping with the island’s unique geography and natural features, Grand Tsingy is a truly remarkable location featuring the distinctive ‘stone forests’ of Madagascar.
 Located in the western half of Madagascar, Tsingy de Bemaraha Strict Nature Reserve covers an area of 152,000 hectares.
-The limestone formations are the result of millions of years of tectonic activity, falling sea levels and rainfall-induced erosion, all of which shaped and moulded the limestone surface until it formed the unusual, needle-like surface so characteristic of Tsingy’s “stone forests”.
-“Tsingy” means “where one cannot walk barefoot”, which itself is a reference to how sharp and jagged the rocks are – indeed, the surface of the limestone rock is so sharp that it can easily cut through flesh and equipment, making it extremely difficult to traverse.
-Aside from stone forests, the area also happens to be home to the island’s iconic lemurs, as well as many other species of rare flora and fauna.
+The limestone formations are the result of millions of years of tectonic activity, falling sea levels and rainfall-induced erosion, all of which shaped and moulded the limestone surface until it formed the unusual, needle-like surface so characteristic of Tsingy’s stone forests.
+‘Tsingy’ means ‘where one cannot walk barefoot’, which itself is a reference to how sharp and jagged the rocks are – indeed, the surface of the limestone rock is so sharp that it can easily cut through flesh and equipment, making it extremely difficult to traverse.
+Aside from stone forests, the area also happens to be home to the island’s iconic lemurs, as well a wide variety of rare flora and fauna.

-Odyssey Traveller runs educational tours all over the world, including tours to Europe, Asia, Africa, and the Americas.
-Our small-group tours specifically cater to mature travellers who are eager to explore and learn about the world.
-To see what tours we have running in the near future, click here to find out!
+Odyssey Traveller runs educational small group senior travel tours all over the world, including tours to Europe, Asia, Africa, and the Americas.
+Our small-group guaranteed tours specifically cater to mature travellers who are eager to explore and learn about the world.